Why Your Behavior is Such a Powerful Influence on Your Kids

 Stress management is important for everyone, but especially for parents because your kids feel it.
 The Catch 22 is that being a parent, working, housekeeping, finances, grocery shopping, and everything else you have to do makes for stress, and sometimes a huge amount of stress.

-I have the most empathy for parents because its really not easy to manage all of that, and even worse for single parents.
+I have the most empathy for parents because it’s really not easy to manage all of that, and even worse for single parents.

 Read and Research It